WebFiori/docs/routing.md

 ### Variables Values

 The option `vars-values` is used in generating the sitemap of the website.
 The option accepts sub-associative arrays.
 The key of the array represents the name of variable name and the value is a sub array that contains possible variable values.

+### Middleware

+The option `middleware` is used to specify which middleware the request will go through when a request is made to the given resource.
+This option accespts middleware name or an array that holds middleware names.
+Also, this option can have the name of middleware group or an array of middleware groups.
+For more information about middleware, [here](learn/middleware).

 **Next: [The Class `Response`](learn/class-response)**